 Carpaccio is an appetizer of Italian cooking from raw beef.
 It was invented around 1950 in Harry’s Bar in Venice by Giuseppe Cipriani, whose owners – according to legend, for his regular customer Contessa Amalia Nani Mocenigo, which the doctor had forbidden the consumption of cooked meat.
 Just as well there invented cocktail Bellini by Giovanni Bellini is named, a well-known for its bright colors painter of the Venetian school also has the red and white to red-yellow Carpaccio a famous Venetian painter namesake – Vittore Carpaccio, 1950, a large Exhibition in Venice was dedicated.

 Today Carpaccio is often not served with Cipriani sauce, but dressed in olive oil and lemon, for example, or a vinaigrette and topped with Parmesan shavings and truffle.
-Meanwhile, the term as synonymous with a carpaccio of preparation of meals, which consist of very thinly sliced and marinated ingredients used, such as fish, game, vegetables and fruit.
+Meanwhile, the term is synonymous with carpaccio of preparation of meals, which consist of very thinly sliced and marinated ingredients used, such as fish, game, vegetables, and fruit.